peppelinux/federation-wallet/openid-federation-4-wallet-architectures-1_0.md

 ### Security Considerations About The User's Data Protection Using presentation_definitions_supported

 The `presentation_definitions_supported` enhance the End-User data protection within OpenID trust framework.
-By defining the specific presentation definitions that a Relying Party (RP) is authorized to use, this parameter limits the amount of personal data that can be requested.
+By defining the specific presentation definitions that a Relying Party is authorized to use, this parameter limits the amount of personal data that can be requested.
 This constraint prevents the over-asking of personal data, aligning with the principles of data minimization and purpose limitation under privacy regulations.

 The `metadata` and `metadata_policy` parameters can be used in the Federation Subordinate Statements, issued by the Trust Anchor and its Intermediates, to configure these limitations.
-They ensure that only the necessary data as defined by the federation's policy is requested and processed by the RP.
-This approach not only protects End-User privacy but also builds trust in the federation system by ensuring that all data collection practices are transparent and compliant with established policies.
+They ensure that only the necessary data as defined by the federation's policy is requested and processed by the Relying Party.
+This approach protects End-User privacy and endures that all data collection practices are transparent and compliant with established policies.

 ### Metadata for the Authentic Sources

 The Authentic Source is a designated authority or system responsible for providing verified and reliable data.
-It is up to the implementers to decide if the Authentic Source should be implemented using the OAuth 2.0 framework, which offers robust security protocols and extensive support for diverse authentication scenarios.
+It is up to the implementers to decide if the Authentic Source should be implemented using the OAuth 2.0 framework, which offers security protocols and extensive support for diverse authentication scenarios.
 In these cases, the Authentice Sources represent an OAuth 2.0 Resource Server and therefore the metadata type used is `oauth_protected_resource`, as defined in [OAuth 2.0 Protected Resource Metadata](https://datatracker.ietf.org/doc/draft-ietf-oauth-resource-metadata/).

-The Authentic Source provides reliable and accurate data about resources or information about a subject.
-It's up to the implementers to decide if the Authentic Source is implemented using the OAuth 2.0 framework.
-In these cases, the Authentic Sources represent an OAuth 2.0 Resource Server and therefore the metadata type used is `oauth_protected_resource`, as defined in OAuth 2.0 Protected Resource Metadata.
-This approach ensures that the Authentic Source can securely manage access to resources, leveraging the robust security mechanisms provided by OAuth 2.0.

 This section provides some common configurations for ...